Contents

 Self-adhesive lashes

-If you don’t want to use any type of adhesive, there are also self-adhesive lashes.
-These come with a strip of adhesive on the back that you can peel off and apply to your lash line.
-Self-adhesive lashes are easy to apply and remove, but they don’t always stay in place as well as other types of lashes.
+If you don’t want to use adhesive, there are also self-adhesive lashes.
+These come with a glue strip on the back that you can peel off and apply to your lash line.
+Self-adhesive lashes are easy to use and remove but don’t always stay in place like other types of lashes.

 If you are looking for an easy-to-apply and remove alternative to lash glue, self-adhesive lashes are a good option.
-However, they don’t always stay in place as well as other types of lashes.
+However, they don’t always stay in place like other lashes.

 Applying belt lashes with mascara

-If you want to apply belt lashes but don’t have any adhesive, you can also use mascara.
-Just apply a generous amount of mascara to the lash line and then adhere to the belt lashes.
-This method is quick and easy, but it doesn’t always hold the lashes in place as well as other methods.
+You can also use mascara to apply belt lashes without adhesive.
+Add generous mascara to the lash line and then adhere to the belt lashes.
+This method is quick and easy, but it doesn’t always hold the lashes in place as well as other forms.

 Why homemade lash glue can be dangerous?

 Homemade lash glues can be made with ingredients that are not safe for use on the skin.
 For example, some people use super glue to make homemade lash glue.
-This can cause serious irritation and even burns.
-If you want to make your own lash glue, be sure to use only safe ingredients.
+This can cause severe irritation and even burns.
+If you want to make your lash glue, use only safe ingredients.

-If you want to make your own glue, keep in mind, that glue that contains sugar syrup, honey, and other similar elements can be a great place for bacteria that can lead to serious problems with the eyes.
-So, make sure to remove glue and lashes once you do not need them and clean the skin and lashes, in order to remove homemade lash glue.
+If you want to make your glue, keep in mind, that glue that contains sugar syrup, honey, and other similar elements can be an excellent place for bacteria that can lead to severe problems with the eyes.
+So, remove glue and lashes once you do not need them, and clean the skin and lashes, to remove homemade lash glue.

 Recipes for homemade lash glue

 You can find recipes for homemade lash glue online, but it is not recommended to use all of them.
 Homemade lash glues can be made with ingredients that are not safe for use on the skin.
 For example, some people use super glue to make homemade lash glue.
-This can cause serious irritation and even burns.
-If you want to make your own glue, make sure that you know all ingredients.
+This can cause severe irritation and even burns.
+If you want to make your glue, ensure you know all the ingredients.

 Sugar syrup lash glue recipe

-This is the most popular DIY lash glue that you can make at home.
+This is the most popular DIY lash glue you can make at home.

 Ingredients: